Shirin-Zabihollah/statistical-analysis-of-NYC-traffic/README.md

 **Author**

 Shirin Zabihollah
-Data Analysis Student
-University of Messina

-Passionate about statistics, data analysis, and real-world data interpretation
+Data Analysis student with a strong interest in statistical modeling, data visualization, and applied analytics.

+Feel free to check my GitHub profile for more analytical and data-driven project